Billions (TV series): Critical response

 On Rotten Tomatoes, the series holds an overall approval rating of 86%, with a rating of 78% for season 1, 89% for season 2, 93% for season 3, 97% for season 4, 91% for season 5, 100% for season 6, and 60% for season 7.
 The site's critical consensus for the first season reads: "Despite a lack of likable characters, Billions soapy melodrama and larger-than-life canvas offer plenty of repeat viewing potential."
 For season 2 it reads: "An influx of new characters and a fresh narrative twist give Billions an added boost during its thoroughly entertaining second season."
 The site's critical consensus for the third season states: "Anchored by the performances of Paul Giamatti and Damian Lewis, the third season of Billions continues a convincing fable of greed, power and competition."
 On Rotten Tomatoes, the fourth season reads, "With tables turned and alliances formed, Billionss fourth season goes full throttle with sharp dialogue, better rivalries, and bigger stakes."

 On Metacritic, the show has an overall score of 71.
 The first season has a weighted average score of 69 out of 100, based on reviews from 37 critics, indicating "generally favorable reviews", while the second season has a score of 67 out of 100, based on reviews from 6 critics, also indicating "generally favorable reviews".
 Praise for the series has steadily grown over time—also on Metacritic, its third season scored a 77 out of 100, while its fourth holds a score of 87 out 100 based on reviews from 4 critics, indicating "universal acclaim".
 The show's coverage of the hedge fund industry has been widely recognized as realistic.

 In 2017, after introducing Taylor Mason (played by Asia Kate Dillon) in season 2, Billions became the first American TV series to have a non-binary character and actor.
-The series has received positive comments because of its representation of non-binary gender, with praise for its depiction of inclusion of gender-neutral singular they pronouns in the workplace.
+The series received positive comments for its representation of non-binary gender, with praise for its depiction of inclusion of gender-neutral singular they pronouns in the workplace.
+Billions was nominated multiple times for the GLAAD Media Award for Outstanding Drama Series for their representation of the LGBTQ community.